 If the student fails to adhere to HESC TAP requirements regarding a one-time waiver, the College is required to deny the waiver.

 If a student transfers into Farmingdale State College from another school, it is their responsibility to have their transcript evaluated by the Transfer Credit Evaluation Office to determine how many credits are actually transferable to this College.
 Your TAP record follows you from one school to another.

 Please note that it is your responsibility to make sure that your school code is correctly listed on your TAP award letter.
-The School Code for Associate Degree students formerly of LICH is 3026, all other Associate Degree students is 3025 and for Bachelor Degree students is 6025.
+The School Code for Associate Degree students is 3025 and for Bachelor Degree students is 6025.
 An improper School Code could result in a delay in your TAP award or decertification.
-You can change your school code on the HESC website (www.hesc.org).
+You can change your school code on the HESC website (www.hesc.ny.gov).